uamuzibora/uamuzibora.org/about/index.md

 order: 1
 ---

-<p class="lead">We are a UK charity working to improve public health and primary care in Kenya.</p>
+<p class="lead">We are a medical project working to improve public health and primary care in Kenya.</p>

 Uamuzi Bora means _a better choice_ in Swahili and was chosen by the local communities to describe the work we do.